Morrowind Scripting For Dummies

 GetTarget does not "check if the target is currently in the crosshair".

 Modifies or defines the reputation (not reaction) modifier for members of the specified faction towards the PC.
 This affects advancement and Reputation checks for NPCs of the same faction, but doesn't directly affect their Disposition (only Rank affects the NPC's disposition if the NPC's faction is favorably disposed towards the player's faction).
+Reputation (player's and NPC's) is also involved in Persuasion success formulas.

 Position , PositionCell